backdrop-contrib/tac_lite/README.txt

 administer_tac_lite permission)

 Create a vocabulary which you will use to categorize private nodes.
-You may want to call this "Private Projects".
+You may want to create a vocabulary called "Privacy" with terms like "public", "private", and "administers only".

 Associate the vocabulary with node types, as you would normally do.

-Add several terms to that category.

-Go to administer >> access control >> tac_lite.
+Go to administer >> user management >> access control >> access control by taxonomy.

-Select the category you created in the earlier step ("Private Projects").
+Select the category you created in the earlier step ("Privacy").

 Create some content.
-Choose a node type associated with "Private Projects".
+Choose a node type you've associated with "Privacy".

 Note that you can view the content you just created.
 Other users cannot.